gruntwork-io/docs/docs/patcher/running-patcher/update.md

 To run Patcher locally without Docker or in a CI pipeline you should add the `--skip-container-runtime` flag.

 :::

+The Patcher update command allows you to update some or all of the module dependencies in the current folder and any child folders.

 Patcher supports two modes: **interactive mode** and **non-interactive mode**.